Lujiluz/Pluto-Koi-Backend/GALLERY_API_SPECIFICATION.md

 ### 4. Update Gallery

 Updates an existing gallery with optional media file replacement.
+When updating, you can change the gallery type and its associated fields.

 **Endpoint:** `PUT /api/gallery/{galleryId}`